Family Trip (3 day Itinerary)

 After a hearty breakfast in Drogheda, be sure to pick up some provisions for a picnic lunch.
 Heading in the direction of Navan you’ll have a whole host of historically significant sites to choose from.
 The Battle of the Boyne Visitor Centre at Oldbridge House is the site of Ireland’s most epic battle.
 Brú na Bóinne is home to three large passage tombs – Newgrange, Knowth and Dowth – which were declared a World Heritage Site by UNESCO in 1993.
 This will be an experience that all the family will remember long after they’ve left the Boyne Valley.

-Enjoy a picnic lunch at the nearby Newgrange Farm (www.newgrangefarm.com) or perhaps you’d prefer to dine in the beautiful village of Slane.
+Enjoy a picnic lunch in the nearby village of Slane or perhaps you’d prefer to dine in The Conyngham Arms Hotel in Slane.

 Spend the night in Navan and check out the many restaurants and pubs for dinner.